Are Facebook and Google too powerful? (The 3:59, Ep. 308)

 Things are heating up for Google, Facebook and Twitter.

-The three tech companies face a trio of Congressional hearings this week, starting Tuesday afternoon.
-CNET's Iyaz Akhtar, an attorney in his previous life, is a special guest on the show and breaks down what we may actually see.
+The three tech companies face a trio of congressional hearings this week, starting Tuesday afternoon.
+CNET's Iyaz Akhtar, an attorney in his previous life, is a special guest on the show and breaks down what we may see.

 The 3:59 gives you bite-size news and analysis about the top stories of the day, brought to you by the CNET News team in New York and producer Bryan VanGelder.